 Child support is a financial obligation that a parent pays to the other custodial parent to provide for their child’s needs.
 This is because all parents have an obligation to care for their children regardless of custody arrangement or where the children reside.
 Under Pennsylvania law, each parent is required to financially support their children until the children are emancipated, which usually occurs when children graduate from high school and turn 18.
 Although the child support regulations offer a guideline for calculating a child support obligation, in many cases determining child support is far from simple.

-The experienced child support attorneys of Rubin, Glickman, Steinberg & Gifford understand that you want to ensure that your children are provided for while also being treated fairly by the child support laws.
+The experienced Ambler child support attorneys of Rubin, Glickman, Steinberg & Gifford understand that you want to ensure that your children are provided for while also being treated fairly by the child support laws.
 Child support is an important obligation under Pennsylvania law; anyone who fails to pay child support is subject to having their paycheck or pension payments garnished, their bank accounts seized, their driver’s or professional licenses suspended, or even being forced to pay fines or serve time in jail.
 Therefore, you need a dedicated attorney who can ensure that you are treated fairly during child support proceedings.
 If you have fallen behind on child support payments or need to enforce an existing order, the Ambler child support lawyers of Rubin, Glickman, Steinberg & Gifford will help protect the rights of you and your children.

-Calculation of Child Support Obligations in Ambler, PA
+Calculation of Child Support Obligations

 Although child support calculations begin with each parent’s income, the guidelines take into account several other factors, including: